Zalexanninev15/Encrypt-and-Decrypt/README.md

 ## Description
 The utility allows you to encrypt and decrypt text (or from a file) using one of 4 encryption algorithms.
 Can also add Base64 to the selected algorithm for more reliability.
 The encrypted text can be copied or saved to a file

+## Features

+* Easily encrypt text/text from a file with support for combining multiple encryption methods.
+It is possible to decrypt already encrypted text
+* Possibility to export the encrypted/decrypted text to a file or it can be copied